KBNLresearch/SaveToWaybackMachine/Literatuurplein/README.md

 The site www.literatuurplein.nl has been phased out per 16 December 2019.

-To preserve its content, e.g. for sourcing Wikipedia articles or (Wiki)data purposes, I submitted copies of (=archived) its most relevant pages to [The Wayback Machine](https://web.archive.org/) (WBM) of The Internet Archive during November and December 2019.
+To preserve its content, e.g. for sourcing Wikipedia articles or (Wiki)data purposes, I submitted copies of (=archived) its most NNNNN relevant pages to [The Wayback Machine](https://web.archive.org/) (WBM) of The Internet Archive during November and December 2019.

+The results of this archiving effort are listed in the .xlsx and .tsv files.

 ## The data
 * Every Excel file contains 4 standard columns:
-  - *LiteratuurpleinURL* : URL of the page on literatuurplein.nl
+  - *LiteratuurpleinURL* : URL of the page on literatuurplein.nl.
+As this site has been phased out by now, these URLs are not accessible anymore)
   - *LiteratuurpleinArchiefURL* : WBM URL of the archived page , starting with *http://web.archive.org/web/*
   - *ArchiefURLStatusCheck-datestamp* : [HTTP response status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) of the WBM page, indicating if that page could be requested without issues at the given datestamp.
-Status 200 = OK.
+All pages should have Status 200 = OK.
   - *Klik* : Clicking on this will open the archived page in a browser.
 * Additionaly, some Excels contain extra columns, including unique IDs, page titles, person names, places or dates.
 * For every .xlsx there is a .tsv (tab separated value) in plain text Unicode UTF-8.
 This can be readily imported/exported to other data formats.